Ph.D. in Management

 - At least two of these papers have undergone a single- or double-blind review process with adequate results.
-I.e. at least the acceptance at a major conference in the field, or recognized academic journals have invited the author to revise and resubmit them.
+I.e. they have at least been accepted for a major conference on the field, or recognized academic journals have invited the author to revise and resubmit them.

 - At least one of these papers is based on empirical analysis using established scientific methodologies.

-- The thesis should contain an introduction that describes how the scientific articles are linked on theoretical grounds and that summarizes the overall contribution to the scientific literature.
+- The thesis should contain an introduction that describes how the scientific articles are theoretically linked and summarizes its overall contribution to the scientific literature.

 the Institute's Ph.D.
 Conference